Atlantic Creoles

 West African Atlantic trading centers like Elmina, pictured here in 1575, had communities of Atlantic Creoles; some ended up in the Americas, both free and captive.

-Atlantic Creole is a cultural identifier of those with origins in the transatlantic settlement of the Americas via Europe and Africa.
-They descend from European and African ancestors, many of whom were Lusophones in the 15th and 16th centuries.
-Atlantic Creoles and their descendants are multilingual people who are of Creole Descent.
+Atlantic Creoles is a term used to describe people of predominately Congolese and Angolan heritage in Africa, the Americas, and Europe during the 16th and 17th centuries who also had ancestral or cultural ties to Europe.
+Some of these people, from mixed race cosmopolitan communities in West African trading centers, were transported from Africa as the 'Charter Generation' of enslaved people during the Atlantic Slave Trade.

+Historians have noted that their exposure to different cultures gave them expert abilities in trading, negotiating and interpreting; and many who arrived in their new homelands as enslaved people managed to win their freedom.
+Examples of Atlantic Creoles in Colonial America included Anthony Johnson, John Punch and Emanuel Driggus (his surname was possibly derived from Rodriguez).
+The original Atlantic Creoles of Colonial America eventually assimilated into Black, White, Native and Creole communities in the United States.
+In Latin America and the Caribbean, they influenced the development of the diverse cultures there Atlantic Creoles and their descendants are known to be multilingual, often speaking the national languages of the countries and creole languages that formed from the fusion of African, European, and Indigenous American languages.

-History of Atlantic Creoles
+History

 Starting in the 15th century, Europeans, mainly the Portuguese, began to settle in regions of Africa such as Nigeria and Angola.
 Soon an early Atlantic Creole culture began to form with cultural diffusion and admixing occurring.
 Some of these individuals would travel with Europeans in the exploration, colonization and settlement of the Americas in the late 15th century and early 16th century such as Juan Garrido and Juan Valiente.
-Later, when more European populations began to establish themselves in Africa and the trans-atlantic industrial kidnapping complex ramped up, genetic, cultural and political admixing took place.
+Later, when more European populations began to establish themselves in Africa and the trans-atlantic slave trade ramped up, genetic, cultural and political admixing took place.
 In the multicultural trading ports of 16th century West Africa, the Atlantic Creoles were frequently outcasts in both African and European cultures, but they were admired for their abilities to navigate between the two worlds, earning them reputations as expert traders and negotiators.
 Though their intercultural abilities allowed them to succeed in the changing West African societies, they could also be enslaved when they fell out of official favor or into debt or criminal activity while others were the children of African elites who were sent to Europe to study.
-These original indentured and enslaved creoles that experienced forced settlement in the Americas were joined by captive Africans that continued to admix genetically and culturally up to the 19th century which expanded and grew Atlantic Creole culture.
-With later migrations Atlantic creole culture can be found throughout the Americas and the world, as Jane Landers notes, the Atlantic Creoles were "merchants, enslavers, linguists, sailors, artisans, musicians, and military figures" who "interacted with a wide variety of European and Amerindian groups and helped shape a new Atlantic world system."
+These original indentured and enslaved Creoles that experienced forced settlement in the Americas were joined by captive Africans that continued to admix genetically and culturally up to the 19th century which expanded and grew Atlantic Creole culture.
+With later migrations Atlantic Creole culture can be found throughout the Americas and the world, as Jane Landers notes, the Atlantic Creoles were "merchants, enslavers, linguists, sailors, artisans, musicians, and military figures" who "interacted with a wide variety of European and Amerindian groups and helped shape a new Atlantic world system."